hansonkd/StrappedTemplates/README.md

 `${ _ }`

-Strapped includes these tag blocks:
+Strapped includes these tag blocks to control flow:

  `{$ inherits _ $}` `{$ let _ = _ $}` `{$ includes _ $}` `{$ for _ in _ $}{$ endfor $}` `{$ if _ $}{$ endif $}` `{% block _ $}{$ endblock $}` `{$ comment $}{$ endcomment $}` `{$ raw $}{$ endraw $}`